accounts-js/accounts/README.md

 <br>

-_Note: The packages within this repo are under active development — expect breaking changes with minor version updates._
+_Note: Although accounts-js is production ready, the packages within this repo are under active development — expect breaking changes with minor version updates._

+The `@accounts` suite of packages aims to provide all the tools you need to build a flexible authentication and accounts management solution for your application.

 **[Documentation](https://accounts-js.netlify.com/docs/getting-started)**